craysiii/binance/README.md

 [![Gem Version](https://badge.fury.io/rb/binance.svg)](https://badge.fury.io/rb/binance)

-This is an unofficial Ruby wrapper for the Binance exchange REST API.
+This is an unofficial Ruby wrapper for the Binance exchange REST and WebSocket APIs.

 ## Installation